llnl/benchpark/docs/generate-multiple-binaries.rst

 ..
 Note::

   Running a benchmark repeatedly will overwrite the existing output.
-A way to prevent this is to create multiple duplicate experiments, changing the experiment name ({experiment1}, {experiment2}).
+A way to prevent this is to create multiple duplicate experiments, changing the experiment name (``--dest=quicksilver``, ``--dest=quicksilver2``).

 Running multiple experiments:
 ---------------------------